Epcot One Day Itinerary [2024]

 Introduction to Visiting Epcot

 Overall, Epcot is an easy, but not simple park to tour.
-As of late, waits aren’t that long and you probably don’t need Genie+ or Lightning Lanes.
-But the park has multiple entrances and four really popular rides, so there is some planning to be done.
+As of late, waits aren’t that long and you probably don’t need Lightning Lane Multi Pass or Single Pass.
+But the park has multiple entrances and several really popular rides, so there is some planning to be done.

 This itinerary is going to focus on the ten major rides at Epcot—Guardians of the Galaxy: Cosmic Rewind, Remy’s Ratatouille Adventure, Frozen Ever After, Test Track, Soarin’, Spaceship Earth, Mission: SPACE, Living with the Land, The Seas with Nemo and Friends, and Journey into Imagination with Figment.

-There is an eleventh ride—Gran Fiesta Tour—which we love, but it’s located inside the Mexico pavilion and rarely sees long waits, so it’s more of a “fit it into your World Showcase time” thing than something you need to strategically plan for.
+There is an eleventh ride—Gran Fiesta Tour—which we love, but it’s located inside the Mexico pavilion and rarely sees long waits, so it’s more of a “visit when you’re walking by” thing than something you need to strategically plan for.

 If you’re more focused on, say, eating or drinking around the world, you might not get to all of these.
 If you’re bringing a little one to Epcot, you might to budget extra time for rider swap (or, in the case of Test Track, use the single rider line).
 And if it’s family time in the World Showcase you’re focused on, consider adding the Kidcot Fun Stops to your day.

-This post largely focuses on strategy without Genie+ or any purchased individual Lightning Lanes.
+This post largely focuses on strategy without Multi Pass or any Single Pass Lightning Lanes.
 If you have any of these, you’ll just get through the rides quicker and have more time for everything else.
 This post also assumes you do have Early Entry.
 Without Early Entry your morning might not be as productive.

-If you plan your day differently—say, without Early Entry or with Genie+—that’s totally fine and this post will still help you.
-You’ll just want to consult the above-linked rope drop and Genie+ to get a sense of how your strategy will change.
+If you plan your day differently—say, without Early Entry or with Multi Pass—that’s totally fine and this post will still help you.
+You’ll just want to consult the above-linked rope drop and Multi Pass to get a sense of how your strategy will change.

 Before You Get To Epcot